jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## How Calls Work

-To make one command, call another, a diamond is put in the *calling command* connected to the *command to call*.
+To make one command call another a diamond is put in the *calling command* connected to the *command to call:*

 ![](images/7.%20Commands%20Ideas.014.jpeg)

-It is said that __A__ calls __B__.
+Then __A__ calls __B__.

 __C__ now is in a way part of command __A__.
 It executes when __A__ executes.
 It’s like the code of __B__ is inserted right into command __A__.

-When one square is called, its containing diamonds will be called too.
+When one square is called, its containing diamonds will be called too:

 ![](images/7.%20Commands%20Ideas.015.jpeg)